-Our concern is that fish stocks are under extreme pressure globally and that studies are still urgently required to define precisely who will benefit from fish oil, said Dr. David J. A. Jenkins, a doctor at St. Michaels Hospital and a professor at the University of
+Our concern is that fish stocks are under extreme pressure globally and that Ads by Google studies are still urgently required to define precisely who will benefit from fish oil, said Dr. David J. A. Jenkins, a doctor at St. Michaels Hospital and a professor at the University of Toronto Faculty of

-Toronto Faculty of Medicines Department of Nutritional Sciences.
+Medicines Department of Nutritional Sciences.